On the On-Shell Renormalization of Fermion Masses, Fields, and Mixing Matrices at 1-loop: Introduction

 \section{Introduction}

 While renormalization of models without mixing is more or less straightforward, particle mixing introduces a few complications.
 For example, the renormalization constants develop off-diagonal terms which have to be fixed, the appearance of mixing matrices poses the question whether they also should be renormalized.
 In terms of the Standard Model (SM) probably the first attempt to account for the quark mixing is attempted in~\cite{Denner1990_CKMreno} in renormalizing the CKM matrix~\cite{Cabibbo1963, Kobayashi1973}, however, the proposed scheme later showed its shortcomings.
 There the authors chose to absorb the whole anti-hermitian part of field renormalization into the CKM matrix counterterm, which resulted in a gauge-dependent counterterm, a feature which breaks Ward-Takahashi identities~\cite{Gambino1999}.
+An analogous approach for neutrinos was introduced in~\cite{Kniehl1996}.

 Another approach in~\cite{Kniehl2006} relies on defining off-diagonal mass counterterms and performing a 1-loop rotation.
 The definition is done using the self-energy decomposition used by Feynman in QED \cite{Feynman1949} and noting how different terms contribute to external leg corrections.
 The same authors later also provided mass counterterms in the SM in terms of the conventional self-energy decomposition~\cite{Kniehl2009a}.
 While the authors do compute field renormalization contributions, they remain undefined in terms of the conventional self-energy decomposition.